6.6 Social inclusion through education and training

 The Roma community in BiH suffers from a legacy of discrimination that has contributed to widespread poverty, unemployment, homelessness, and a lack of access to education.
 Currently, school attendance by Roma children is sporadic at best, according to the UNICEF BiH.

-Moreover, the situation is unfavourable also regarding enrolment, coverage of youth, quality of education, fragmentation of higher education institutions, proliferation of private colleges and universities, education system's focus on theory, absence of a practical component in education, and education's incompatibility with the needs in the labour market.
+Moreover, the situation is unfavorable also regarding enrolment, coverage of youth, quality of education, fragmentation of higher education institutions, proliferation of private colleges and universities, education system's focus on theory, absence of a practical component in education, and education's incompatibility with the needs in the labour market.
 Education reforms are lagging and there is no human resources policy.

 Social cohesion and equal opportunities